When your local markets change, your marketing reacts automatically

 - How is this different from a webhook platform like Svix or Hookdeck?

-- Those send push to consumer mobile devices based on geofence triggers.
-This skill sends agent-to-agent change events inside the marketing stack — different surface.
+- Those send push notifications to consumer mobile devices based on geofence triggers.
+This coordinates between the marketing systems inside your stack — a different problem.

-- How does this compose with the master-record change-event-emission skill?
+- How does this work with our master-record change notifications?

-- What happens when a downstream agent is offline?
+- What happens when a downstream system is offline?

-- Events queue to dead-letter queue and replay on recovery.
-Same reliability layer as the master-record emission skill.
+- Events queue to a dead-letter queue and replay when the downstream system recovers.

 - Does this require a data engineer to configure?